QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 ### The completed example

-Here is a the completed config file for the hypothetical boobook recognizer we've been working with:
+Here is a the completed config file for the hypothetical boobook recognizer we have been working with:

 [!code-yaml[final](./Ecosounds.NinoxBoobook.yml "Final config")]